Predictia/AQUA-diagnostics/docs/sphinx/source/installation.rst

     conda activate aqua

-At this point, you should have successfully installed the AQUA package and its dependencies in the newly created aqua environment.
+At this point, you should have successfully installed the AQUA-diagnostics package and its dependencies in the newly created aqua environment.

 .. note ::
     Together with the environment file, a ``pyproject.toml`` file is provided in the repository.
-    This file contains the required dependencies for the AQUA package and allows you to install the package with the pip package manager.
+    This file contains the required dependencies for the AQUA-diagnostics package and allows you to install the package with the pip package manager.
     However, we recommend using Conda to install the package and its dependencies, since some dependencies are not available in the PyPI repository.
     If you want to install the package with pip, please be aware that you may need to install some dependencies manually.